Code

 Imputation Method

 Researchers may want to test the anticipation effects by checking whether there are any significant effects in the years leading up to childbirth.
-To test this, assume that there is no anticipation effects in 4 years prior to childbirth (\(k = \dots, -5, -4\)).
+To test this, assume that there are no anticipation effects in 4 years prior to childbirth (\(k = \dots, -5, -4\)).
 Then, we can modify the event study specification as follows:

 \[ Y_{g, i, t} = \alpha_{g, i} + \lambda_{B(g, i), g, t} + \sum_{k \ge -3} \beta_k \mathbb{1}\left\{t - E_{g, i} = k\right\} + \varepsilon_{g, i, t}. \]